-Chocolate covered strawberries make a fancy, bite-size dessert that everyone loves.
+Chocolate covered strawberries make a fancy, bite-size chocolate dessert that everyone loves.
 They are beautiful and impressive looking, but they are also incredibly simple.
 They are made using three simple ingredients and are ready in about 20 minutes!

 Why I Love This Recipe